MSDEVMTL/GlobalAzureBootcamp-2019/Lab3/README.md

     > Take note of `loginServer` in the output, which is the fully qualified registry name (all lowercase).
 Throughout the rest of this quickstart `<acrLoginServer>` is a placeholder for the container registry name.
     >
-    > Take note of `name` in the output, which is theregistry name.
+    > Take note of `name` in the output, which is the registry name.
 Throughout the rest of this quickstart `<acrName>` is a placeholder for the container registry name.

 1. From there we need one of the admin password generated for us by Azure.
 To get those we must: